-Accuser says Harvey Weinstein forced oral sex on her
+Accuser tells jury that Harvey Weinstein forced oral sex on her

-NEW YORK (Reuters) - One of the women Harvey Weinstein is charged with sexually assaulting told a jury on Monday that the former Hollywood producer forced oral sex on her in his New York City home in 2006.
+NEW YORK (Reuters) - One of the women who former Hollywood producer Harvey Weinstein is charged with sexually assaulting told a jury on Monday that he forced oral sex on her in his New York City home in 2006.

-Mimi Haleyi began testifying in a Manhattan courtroom with Weinstein looking on from the defense table.
+Mimi Haleyi, a former production assistant, began testifying in a Manhattan courtroom with Weinstein at the defense table.

 Weinstein, 67, has pleaded not guilty to sexually assaulting Haleyi and Jessica Mann.